 What is Seventh-day Adventism?

-The Seventh-day Adventist Church (abbreviated SDA) is a Christian denomination that grew out of the prophetic "Millerite" ) movement (i.e William Miller in the United States during the middle part of the 19th century.
+In the Christian religion, The Seventh-day Adventist Church (abbreviated SDA) is a Christian denomination that grew out of the prophetic "Millerite" ) movement (i.e William Miller in the United States during the middle part of the 19th century.
 It considers itself a branch of Protestant Christianity, though differences in doctrine and practice have led some mainstream Christians to dispute that designation.
-(See Protestant Christianity)

 As of 2005, the Seventh-day Adventist Church had 12 million baptized members and about 25 million total members and adherents worldwide.
 The Seventh-day Adventist Church is one of the world's fastest-growing organizations, primarily due to increases in Third World membership.
 It now operates in 203 out of 228 countries recognized by the United Nations.